jrb-s2c-github/atomika/README.md

 The steps to configure are:
 1) configure your topology in the Ansible inventory in atomika/inventory/single_node_inventory.yml, specifically by amending the ip address and location of the private key of the ansible user created during bootstrapping.
+2) Run the boot command given lower down in its own section and enter the user that will issue kubectl commands
+3) Type enter when prompted for IP ranges.
+The creation of a MetalLb loadbalancer & Ingress combo has to be configured as per the example of Atomika in high availability mode.
+4) Ignore the error given by "Load address pool" task that arises from the lack of MetalLb & Ingress combo.
-2) Since there is only one node, the master (control-plane) will have to double up as a worker as well.
+5) Since there is only one node, the master (control-plane) will have to double up as a worker as well.
 Consequently, the taint that prevents pods from being scheduled on the control-plane should be removed after booting:

-# TODO ansible-playbook atomika/k8s_master_init.yml -i atomika/inventory/single_node_inventory.yml -e kubectl_user=atmin ?

 >kubectl taint node --all  node-role.kubernetes.io/control-plane:NoSchedule-

 ### Basic topology
 The basic topology consists of one control plane and as many clients/worker nodes as is required:

-1) Add the correct amount of worker nodes to the template inventory located at atomika/inventory/basic_inventory.yml
+1) Add the correct amount of worker/client nodes to the template inventory located at atomika/inventory/basic_inventory.yml
 2) Amend the IP addresses of the control-plane and all worker nodes
 3) Specify the location of the private key of the ansible user
+4) Run the boot command given lower down in its own section and enter the user that will issue kubectl commands
+5) Type enter when prompted for IP ranges.
+The creation of a MetalLb loadbalancer & Ingress combo has to be configured as per the example of Atomika in high availability mode.
+6) Ignore the error given by "Load address pool" task that arises from the lack of MetalLb & Ingress combo.

 ### High Availability topology
 Please study the [DZone.article](https://dzone.com/articles/anatomy-of-a-high-availability-kubernetes-cluster) explaining for an explanation of Atomika and high availability.
-Subsequently, configure your HA topology in atomika/inventory/ha_atomika_inventory.yml by adding all the required nodes and specifying the location of the ansible user's private key.
+Subsequently, configure your HA topology in atomika/inventory/ha_atomika_inventory.yml by adding all the required nodes and specifying the location of the ansible user's private key for each node.

+during bootstrapping leave builder out

 # TODO delete main/old inventory file